protontypes/open-sustainable-technology/README.md

 - [pem-dataset1](https://github.com/ECSIM/pem-dataset1) - Proton Exchange Membrane Fuel Cell Dataset
 - [HIM](https://github.com/FZJ-IEK3-VSA/HIM) - Hydrogen Infrastructure model for the analysis of spatially resolved hydrogen infrastructure pathways
 - [pandapipes](https://github.com/e2nIEE/pandapipes) - A pipeflow calculation tool that complements pandapower in the simulation of multi energy grids, in particular heat and gas networks.
-- [hyram](https://github.com/sandialabs/hyram) - is the first-ever software toolkit that integrates deterministic and probabilistic models for quantifying accident scenarios, predicting physical effects, and characterizing hydrogen hazards’ impact on people and structures
+- [The Hydrogen Risk Assessment Models](https://github.com/sandialabs/hyram) - is the first-ever software toolkit that integrates deterministic and probabilistic models for quantifying accident scenarios, predicting physical effects, and characterizing hydrogen hazards’ impact on people and structures
 - [OpenHPL](https://github.com/simulatino/OpenHPL) - is an open-source hydropower library that consists of hydropower unit models and is modelled using Modelica.
 - [GasModels.jl](https://github.com/lanl-ansi/GasModels.jl) - A Julia/JuMP Package for Gas Network Optimization

 ## Energy Distribution and Grids
-- [simbench](https://github.com/e2nIEE/simbench) - The objective of the research project SimBench is the development of a benchmark dataset to support research in grid planning and operation
+- [SimBench](https://github.com/e2nIEE/simbench) - The objective of the research project SimBench is the development of a benchmark dataset to support research in grid planning and operation
 - [Egret](https://github.com/grid-parity-exchange/Egret) - is a Python-based package for electrical grid optimization based on the Pyomo optimization modeling language
-- [pypsa-eur](https://github.com/PyPSA/pypsa-eur) - PyPSA-Eur: An Open Optimisation Model of the European Transmission System
+- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - PyPSA-Eur: An Open Optimisation Model of the European Transmission System
-- [etengine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model
+- [Energy Transition Engine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model
 - [Open Smart Grid Platform](https://github.com/OSGP/open-smart-grid-platform) - is an open, generic, scalable and independent 'Internet of Things' platform, which enables various connected smart objects in the public space to be easily controlled and monitored
 - [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) - is designed to enable computational evaluation of emerging power network formulations and algorithms in a common platform
 - [PowerModelsAnnex.jl](https://github.com/lanl-ansi/PowerModelsAnnex.jl) - an extension of PowerModels.jl that provides a home for open-source sharing of preliminary and/or exploratory methods in power system optimization.
 - [Power Grid Lib](https://github.com/power-grid-lib/pglib-opf) - This benchmark library is curated and maintained by the IEEE PES Task Force on Benchmarks for Validation of Emerging Power System Algorithms and is designed to evaluate a well established version of the the AC Optimal Power Flow problem
 - [pypownet](https://github.com/MarvinLer/pypownet) - A power network simulator with a Reinforcement Learning-focused usage.
-- [Grid2Op](https://github.com/rte-france/Grid2Op) - Grid2Op a testbed platform to model sequential decision making in power systems.
+- [Grid2Op](https://github.com/rte-france/Grid2Op) -  a testbed platform to model sequential decision making in power systems.
 - [eDisGo](https://github.com/openego/eDisGo/) - Optimization of flexibility options and grid expansion for distribution grids based on PyPSA
 - [offgridders](https://github.com/rl-institut/offgridders) - Models and optimizes capacity & dispatch of electricity supply systems, off-grid or connected to a (weak) central grid
 - [RTS-GMLC](https://github.com/GridMod/RTS-GMLC) - Reliability Test System of the Grid Modernization Lab Consortium